Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Related Works and Contributions

 \section{Related Works and Contributions}

+This section reviews the relevant work in three directions: coverage-based OC for smart transportation, PDE-governed OBC for safety-critical applications, and energy-aware planners for persistent multi-robot operations.

 Coverage control has emerged as a promising solution to the smart autonomous transport problem, as highlighted in the survey \cite{coverage_overview_transportation_humaninteratction}, due to its ability to naturally adapt to human-in-the-loop behaviors.
 In particular, the authors of \cite{Coverage_urban_voronoi_application} demonstrated that Voronoi-cell-based coverage control can be applied to autonomous mobility-on-demand systems, improving service rate and decreasing customer wait time in large-scale urban road networks.
 Building on this line of work, the controller proposed in this paper further provides spatial safety and energy-awareness in addition to coverage control.
 These properties make the proposed framework a strong candidate solution for future smart transport applications.
 In recent years, traditional OC strategies have begun to incorporate state invariance as a tool for safety constraints.
 For instance, the work in \cite{Optimal_withInvariance} enforces state invariance by excluding unsafe areas from the computational domain and solving for the optimal control field outside these areas.
 While effective and straightforward to implement, this exclusion-based method is limited to static, predefined environments where zero density is enforced in the specified areas at all times.
 In contrast, the method proposed in \cite{OptimalMain} directly imposes state invariance over the full spatial-temporal domain, allowing implementations of dynamic hazard regions such as moving obstacles.
 Although both methods provide theoretical guarantees of optimality, they may be violated in the presence of unmodeled disturbances, which are common in practice.
 Conversely, our proposed controller operates in real-time within the feedback loop, continuously adjusting the commands in response to disturbances as they arise.

-In the OBC framework, Control Lyapunov Functions (CLFs) have been applied to PDE-governed multi-robot systems for convergence guarantees, achieving formation control in \cite{CLF_PDE_NoDensity}.
-However, this approach assumes perfect localization of the entire multi-robot team, making it vulnerable to measurement noise in practice.
-In contrast, our formulation directly incorporates both measurement and motion noise within the density evolution framework at the population level, enhancing robustness against operation noise for deployment.